Aerated Bread Company: Technology

 The stream of pure water charged with carbonic acid gas vesiculates the dough, which has required neither alum, nor blue vitriol [copper sulphate], nor lime-water, to check the irregular fermentation, and neutralise the sourness of mouldy or otherwise damaged or inferior flour.

-However, the journal went on to say that aerated bread is not entirely additive-free inasmuch as some minor, less objectionable additives are sometimes still introduced to the process:
+However, the journal reported that some additives were sometimes still introduced in the process:

 [T]he adoption of the aerating process does not of itself necessarily exclude all adulterations of the bread: materials to whiten the loaf and to cause the retention of a larger percentage of water may still be used.

-The aeration method accrues to the bakery three production economies: material savings, time savings, and labour savings.
+The aeration method allowed bakeries to save raw materials, time, and labour costs.
 As an illustration of the first of these economies, Dauglish estimated that, by eliminating the decomposition of the starches and gluten that occur from traditional fermentation (a loss equal to between three and six percent), this had a value in the middle of the 19th century of "£5,000,000 in the total quantity of bread made, annually, in the United Kingdom".
 The process is a highly automated one, and thus saves time and reduces labour costs.
 Whereas the traditional dough fermentation method required between eight and ten hours to ready a batch of dough for baking, the Dauglish method has dough ready for the ovens in approximately half an hour.
-And since the bread dough is ready for the ovens so quickly, the daily hours worked can be reduced, obviating the need for the night shifts that were so prevalent in the baking industry at the time.
+The time savings meant that the daily hours worked could be reduced, obviating the need for the night shifts that were so prevalent in the baking industry at the time.
 Finally, not needing most additives otherwise required to enhance the fermentation process reduces the cost of factor inputs while producing a virtually unadulterated product.

-The technology so reduced the cost of production, that it meant that A.B.C. could sell its product for less than its competitors, the traditional fermentation method bakers.
+The technology allowed A.B.C. to sell its product for less than the traditional fermentation method bakers.
 The downward impact on prices of A.B.C. moving into a market could be felt almost immediately.
 For example, in 1866 Australia, A.B.C.'s lower prices forced other bakers to reduce theirs by between 8 and 17 percent.